Nationalsozialistischer Führungsoffizier

 Nationalsozialistische Führungsoffiziere (NSFO; "National Socialist Leadership Officers") were officers of the German Wehrmacht in World War II tasked with teaching Nazi ideology to soldiers.
 It was regarded as important that some officers should have the responsibility of both military command and political instruction in the spirit of Nazism.
-In this respect, NSFO were different from political commissars of the Red Army, who did not have military command.
+In this respect, NSFO were similar to Soviet political commissars of the Red Army.